MarineLab/Pozniak-et-al/README.md

 # A TCF4-dependent gene regulatory network confers resistance to immunotherapy in melanoma

-This repository contains scripts used to analyse scRNAseq and spatial transcriptomic data.
+This repository contains scripts used to analyse scRNAseq and spatial transcriptomic data in the 10.1016/j.cell.2023.11.037 publication.

 ## List of scripts / steps of the analysis